-Description: Marketing is for students who are interested in exploring how products are developed. produced, advertised, promoted, and distributed.
+Description: Marketing is for students who are interested in exploring how products are developed, produced, advertised, promoted, and distributed.
 An emphasis will be placed on marketing in the areas of sports and entertainment, tourism and hospitality, and food service.
 Other topics will include communication, interpersonal, leadership and technology skills as well as career development strategies.
+This course may be eligible for Dual Enrollment credit.